MAJA PARK

 ART ON THE PARKWAY

-This July visit Nicolo Gentile’s “Bar None,” a temporary public art installation and the selected artwork of the second annual Art on the Parkway competition.
+This August visit Nicolo Gentile’s “Bar None,” a temporary public art installation and the selected artwork of the second annual Art on the Parkway competition.

 “Bar None” will be constructed from prefabricated steel barricades interspersed with colored etched acrylic panels that will reflect moments of protest, pride, and public gathering on the Parkway through images sourced from historic archives.
 Rather than a fixed monument, Gentile considers “Bar None” a dynamic site of reflection, where the lines between protest and celebration blur and where the act of gathering itself is honored.
 It will reaffirm the Parkway as a vital stage for collective care, memory, and civic imagination.